petercamfield/devex/TheoreticalTask.md

 # Clear.Bank Theoretical Task - Design an observability platform

 For this task I've made the the following decisions / assumptions
-* The platform is hosted in Azure using AKS and Monitor
+* The platform is hosted in Azure using AKS and Azure Monitor.
 * Environments are separate.
 * All resources exist in the same region and tenant.
 * Open telemetry / structured logging / distributed tracing (where possible).